Stateware/Dav3i/doc/BackEndArchitecture.md

 **Using 1 as the First Index for data:** SQL is indexed starting at one, so all requests from the front end must have one added

-**Docker** Docker was first introduced to us as a framework to make making multiplatform applications easier, but upon further investigation, it was actually a framework to make multiplatform development easier.
+**Docker:** Docker was first introduced to us as a framework to make making multiplatform applications easier, but upon further investigation, it was actually a framework to make multiplatform development easier.
 It converts your application to a format that is stored on Docker's cloud that can run on a Docker virtual environment which makes it easier for large companies to all work on a project in different development environments.
 We determined that we did not need to use it.

+**Pixy:** Pixy is a Java program that scans PHP code for SQL injection and cross site scripting vulnerabilities.
+Its build and use instructions were clear and it was easy to use.
+It also actually found some vulnerabilities so it was a good choice.

+**PHP-IDS:** PHP-IDS is a php program that is included in each of your php files and detects, reacts to, and logs server attacks.
+We determined that it was difficult to learn and not worth the time because it was mainly a tool to log attacks to learn how to better defensively code.
+It's main reaction to attacks was to log it, or email you about it.
+Since we already coded defensively, we felt it's only benefit was to possibly prevent DDOS attacks, but we're going to rely on our server provider to prevent that.